The Big Mermaid Logo

 What’s Different About The Big Mermaid?

-I know learning new skills and building consistent routines can be tough, but I’m ready to help with a range of thoughtful services and compassionate support that will transform your relationship to the water—and yourself.
+As a woman with ADHD, I know learning new skills and building consistent routines can feel really hard sometimes (or all the time!)
+That’s why I offer a range of thoughtful services and compassionate support designed to transform your relationship to the water—and yourself.

 Headshot of The Big Mermaid